rushabh1605/Skin-Diseases-Detection-Hackbash/README.md

               3. We added a button to redirect user to map showing nearest available dermatologist.
               4. We changed some UI features, added app icon and changed the name of the app to make our final app.

+image_segrigation.py - used to segrigate images into various categories from HAM-10000 dataset

+data_aug_rem.py - scans the folders and do random data removal or data-augmentation(as per arguments in code) to get requiered number of samples per class, avoiding any class bias.

+image_classification.py - calls TFlite image_classifier model and trains it with given dataset according to the arrguments.
+It also gives output of trained model as TFlite and labels files, which are used to deploy the model on the android app.

 1. What is the definition that you are working on